-We’re officially a few days out from Thanksgiving this year, which means it’s high time to start binging some classic holiday episodes from your favorite TV series.
+We’re officially in Thanksgiving season, which means it’s high time to start binging some classic holiday episodes from your favorite TV series.
 If you’re anything like me, that makes you think of every Friends Thanksgiving episode, ever.

 Because having to pick a favorite turkey stuffing is already hard enough, STYLECASTER is taking one less decision off your plate (see what I did there?
 We love a holiday meal pun,) and helping you decide on the best Friends Thanksgiving episode to watch this year.
 Fair warning: it’s not like any of these episodes is a bad choice!
 Nonetheless, here’s our list of every Friends Thanksgiving episode ranked in descending order of least favorite, to favorite this year.

 10. “The One With the List” (Season 2, 1995)

 Hear me out here, folks.
 This isn’t a Thanksgiving episode, per se, but it’s the closest thing we’ve got to one during the only season of Friends not to include an official holiday special.
 That’s not to say it wasn’t a significant episode: “The One With the List” features Ross’s infamous decision-making skills (or lack thereof), after making a pros and cons list between Rachel and his former flame, Julie.
 (Which doesn’t go well for him—Rachel finds the list and is, expectedly, upset.)
 In Thanksgiving-adjacent territory, we see Monica desperately trying to sell Mockolate, a synthetic chocolate with yucky red packaging.

 9. “The One Where Chandler Doesn’t Like Dogs” (Season 7, 2000)